 Honey also provides additional health benefits:

 - It may help kill off germs because it has antimicrobial properties.

-- When used as a salve in gel form, it may help promote healing in wounds and minor burns.
+- When used as a salve in gel form, it may help promote healing of wounds and minor burns.

-- It may also help ease coughing and sore throats.
+- It may help ease coughing and sore throats.

-At around 22 calories per teaspoon, honey is high in calories.
+At around 22 calories per teaspoon, honey is slightly higher in calories than sucrose.
 It consists primarily of sugar and should be used sparingly.
 This is especially true if you have health concerns such as diabetes, heart disease, or obesity.

 Honey may be dangerous for infants younger than a year.
 This is because it contains bacterial spores that can cause botulism in infants.